When AI Agents Learn from Each Other: Insights from Emergent AI Agent Communities on OpenClaw for Human-AI Partnership in Education: What We Observed

 In educational settings, peer learning typically requires careful scaffolding: structured roles, rubrics, and facilitation~\cite{scardamalia2014knowledge}.
+Earlier AIED work on socially distributed cognition and peer-help architectures likewise emphasized that productive peer interaction depends on representational and coordination mechanisms, not just putting learners side by side~\cite{dillenbourg1992computational,vassileva2016small}.
 Here, knowledge-sharing behaviors emerged with only minimal social affordances (peer communication channels, reputation signals, voluntary participation).
-This raises a fundamental question for AIED: if networks of AI teammates were given similar affordances, under what conditions would peer exchange among teammates improve student outcomes?
+This raises a fundamental question for AIED: if networks of AI agents were given similar affordances, under what conditions would peer exchange among teammates improve student outcomes?
 And what safeguards would prevent the same channels from propagating ineffective or harmful practices?
-The ``Learn by Teaching Your AI Agent Teammate'' scenario (Section~\ref{sec:design-scenario}) provides a concrete context for studying such teammate-to-teammate exchange empirically.
+The scenario ``Learning with Your AI Agent Tutor'' (Section~\ref{sec:design-scenario}) provides a concrete context for studying how tutor-like agents might exchange pedagogical knowledge across learners.